 Lindsey regularly assists clients with identifying export licensing requirements; developing export licensing strategies; reviewing technology transfer controls; determining the export jurisdiction and classification of equipment and technology; and responding to government inquiries.
 She has extensive experience in advising clients on compliance with U.S. sanctions, particularly with respect to Russia, Iran, Cuba, and Venezuela.
 Lindsey also has considerable experience in conducting internal investigations and making voluntary disclosures to the Commerce, State, and Treasury Departments.

-Lindsey’s work on customs matters includes tariff classification, tariff mitigation strategies, country of origin determinations, NAFTA origin verification, and valuation.
-She also prepares prior disclosures and responses to CBP inquiries, seizure notices, and penalty notices.
+Lindsey also helps clients navigate the complexity of U.S. customs laws, and she regularly advises importers on a range of customs matters including tariff classification, tariff mitigation strategies, country of origin determinations, NAFTA origin verifications, merchandise valuation, and the application of AD/CVD duties.
+She also assists clients with responses to CBP inquiries, seizure notices, and penalty notices, and she advises clients on filing prior disclosures.

 Lindsey routinely helps companies with proactive compliance matters, such as developing or enhancing compliance policies and procedures, conducting risk assessments, and providing training.